forio/julia-studio/linux-build.md

 ln -s ~/julia-studio/julia-studio.sh julia-studio
 ```

 #Presto!
-You can start Julia Studio now with `julia-studio`.
+You can start Julia Studio now.

 This document is a work in progress and subject to change as we develope Julia Studio.
 Please create an issue if you run into a problem.
 We'll get back to you pronto.